hurrecon-model/HurreconPython/README.md

 land-water.tif
 boundary.*
 ```

+All files (except boundary files) are located on the input subdirectory.

 The sites file contains the name, location, and cover type (water = 1, land = 2)
 of each study site.
 Variables: site_name, latitude, longitude, cover_type.